 Once I signed a contract with a hotel, I was looking at a food and beverage minimum of $10,000.
 After looking at the hotel catering menu though, I knew it would be much more (the final food and drink bill was closer to $35,000).
 The financial burden of this event was real, and I’m not a risk taker.
 At that time, I knew registrations would likely help us cover $7,500, so I knew I needed some outside help to make this event possible.

 Thankfully, I had a few friends at some financial companies and ad networks that I knew might be interested in being a part of this event.
 My thought was that I would do this in two phases.
 First, I would roll out an initial set of sponsorship opportunities that would help cover some of the basic needs of the conference.
-If the conference continued to grow (beyond 100 attendees), then I would introduce a second level of bigger, more visible opportunities for any interested companies.
+If the conference continued to grow (beyond 100 attendees), then I would introduce the second level of bigger, more visible opportunities for any interested companies.
 It worked!

 This whole sponsorship deal was a challenge for me.
 I’m not naturally very good at sales, negotiation, or contract organization.
 Basically I copied what I saw other conferences doing and trusted that the companies involved would find value in their investment.
-Hopefully they were not disappointed.
+Hopefully, they were not disappointed.

 Let me just say that this conference would not have become what it did without the generous support of over 25 organizations throwing their support at it.
 I really, really appreciate those initial sponsorships and everyone else that came along to make this an affordable success for the attendees and not a financial burden for my family.